 This section presented a set of design patterns that provide and illustrate working solutions to recurring design challenges in the context of mobile mediated interaction based applications.
-Design patterns have emerged as a common form for reporting experiences regarding how to solve specific design challenges (e.g., [45, 138]).
-Among other formalization approaches for design rules, patterns are a well accepted form for communicating prior knowledge and can be used during the design process [103] as they include clear suggestions regarding how to solve a specific problem.
+Design patterns have emerged as a common form for reporting experiences regarding how to solve specific design challenges (e.g., [66, 156]).
+Among other formalization approaches for design rules, patterns are a well accepted form for communicating prior knowledge and can be used during the design process [121] as they include clear suggestions regarding how to solve a specific problem.

 The existence of various pattern collections (e.g., in the field of ubiquitous computing) raises the question of how the presented set refers to these existing ones.
 In general, the existence of a multitude of diverse pattern sets for specific application domains do not have to be regarded as mutually exclusive but rather as mutually complementing sets.
 With mobile mediated interaction being a novel approach for interactive in the pervasive interaction space, no prior set for design patterns in this context has been presented.
-However, related sets of patterns exist in the field of ubiquitous computing (e.g., [45]).
+However, related sets of patterns exist in the field of ubiquitous computing (e.g., [66]).
+However, there is some debate regarding the value and usefulness of design patterns [197].
+While it is a promising approach, one main point of critique is that the format of pattens is not standardized.
+This leads to a multitude of patterns sets that all follow a general theme and structure yet details are likely to differ.
+For instance, there is no standard that defines how many prior design cases must be provided to serve as solid basis from which a design pattern can be derived from.
+Borchers suggests the notion of "proto-patterns" for patterns that are based on only few examples [45].
+Accordingly, the patterns presented in this section could be referred to as such proto-patterns as most of them are based on few examples and experience which was collected in the scope of this thesis' work.
+Therefore, in order to increase reliability and generalization more application specific investigations regarding the interaction techniques presented in this thesis would be required.